 Interested students must contact the Honors Director of the Mathematics Department for admission to the program.
-Once the Director verifies the minimum requirements, the student must select and contact a mathematics faculty member who is willing to serve as an honors advisor to develop a research project culminating in a thesis.
+Once the Director verifies the minimum requirements, the student must select a mathematics faculty member who is willing to serve as an honors advisor to develop a research project culminating in a thesis.
 The student must also choose one or two readers for the thesis.
 In order to graduate with honors the University requires that students be admitted to honors candidacy at least two semesters before graduation.

 Curricular Requirements.
 Honors Seminars MATH 3790, MATH 3791.